Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are often placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause breakdowns and even premature replacement.
+Air conditioners are often installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can result in malfunctions and even premature replacement.
 Let’s discuss some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 This can cause: